janscience/Teensy_Amp/R1.0/README.md

 | Teensy + SD       | 3.3V    | 96mA    | 315mW | 104h    |
 | Teensy + Amp      | 3.3V    | 75mA    | 249mW | 133h    |
 | Teensy + Amp + SD | 3.3V    | 102mA   | 336mW | 98h     |

-The last colum is the run time to be expected for a 10Ah battery (10Ah divided by current).

 ## Noise